cerbos/cerbos/README.md

 ## Key concepts, at a glance ⌛

 **_PRINCIPAL:_** oftentimes just the "user", but can also represent: other applications, services, bots or anything you can think of.
-The "thing" that's trying to access the... ↙️
+The "thing" that's trying to carry out an... ↙️

+**_ACTION:_** a specific task.
+Whether it be to create, view, update, delete, acknowledge, approve... anything at all.
+The principal might have permission to do all actions, or maybe just one or two.
+The actions are carried out on a... ↙️

 **_RESOURCE:_** the thing you're controlling access to.
 Could be anything, e.g. in an expense management system; reports, receipts, card details, payment records, etc. You define resources in Cerbos by writing... ↙️